abhatia08/bios611-project/README.md

 ##### Step 4.

-Once the Rstudio is running connect to it by visiting localhost:8787 in your browser, and enter `rstudio` as the username, and `password123` as the password.
+* Once the Rstudio is running connect to it by visiting [localhost:8787](http://localhost:8787/) in your browser
+* Enter `rstudio` as the username, and `password123` as the password (or any other password you specified in step 3).

 ---
 ## Shiny